jiefenn8/sgraph-nodejs/README.md

 npm start
 ```

-Your app should now be running on [localhost:3000](http://localhost:3000/) or through a different port configured in your system.
+Your app should now be running on default [localhost:3000](http://localhost:3000/) or through a different port if npm is configured in your system.

 ## Built With